 In February 2015, the FASB issued a new accounting standard update on consolidating legal entities in which a reporting entity holds a variable interest.
 The amended guidance modifies the evaluation of whether limited partnerships and similar legal entities are VIEs and affects the consolidation analysis of reporting entities that are involved with VIEs that have fee arrangements and related party relationships.
-The new guidance becomes effective for fiscal years beginning after December 15, 2015, and interim periods within those years, with early adoption permitted.
-The Company is currently assessing the impact of this new guidance.
+The new guidance became effective in the current quarter and did not have an impact on the Company's condensed consolidated financial statements.